The Mayor's Telstra Technology Award 2016

-- The Southport School – Dietary and Diabetic App: An app that scans food barcodes, which transports data to a diabetic person’s insulin pump and automatically administers the correct level of medication.
+- The Southport School - Dietary and Diabetic App: App that scans food barcodes, which transports data to a diabetic person's insulin pump and automatically administers the correct level of medication.

-- Varsity College - Watch Out: A mobile phone app that sends a notification to a pedestrian who is walking 30 metres or less near a tram.
+- Varsity College - Watch Out: Mobile phone app that sends a notification to a pedestrian who is walking 30 metres or less near a tram.

-- Varsity College - Keiluka: An app to prevent common problems such as losing your keys, locking your keys in your car or leaving your car unlocked.
+- Varsity College - Keiluke: App to prevent common problems such as losing your keys, locking your keys in your car or leaving your car unlocked.

-- Varsity College - Study Locker: An app that effectively closes and locks down certain user-defined programs that would otherwise distract students during study time.
+- Varsity College - Study Locker: App that effectively closes and locks down certain user defined programs that would otherwise distract students during study time.